praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Validate the Page View beacon

-After you have created a rule to send an Analytics beacon, you should be able to see the request in the Experience Cloud Debugger.
+After you have created a rule to send an [!DNL Analytics] beacon, you should be able to see the request in the [!DNL Experience Cloud Debugger].

-1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser.
+1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your [!DNL Chrome] browser.
-1. Click the Debugger icon to open the **[!UICONTROL Adobe Experience Cloud Debugger]**.
+1. Click the [!DNL Debugger] icon to open the **[!UICONTROL Adobe Experience Cloud Debugger]**.
-1. Make sure the Debugger is mapping the Launch property to your Development environment, as described in the earlier lesson.
+1. Make sure the [!DNL Debugger] is mapping the [!DNL Launch] property to your Development environment, as described in the earlier lesson.

    ![](/help/assets/switchenvironments-debuggeronweretail1.png)